 Approach:

 My work is deeply rooted in lived experience and grounded in the diaspora.
-I believe intersectional folks are natural storytellers, yet colonialism and elitism have shaped a world where certain stories are upheld as more valuable than others—evident in the western literary canon, media, and societal discourse.
+I believe intersectional folks are natural storytellers, but colonialism and elitism have shaped a world where certain stories are upheld as more valuable than others – evident in the western literary canon, media, and societal discourse.

 In the spaces I curate, I intentionally centre creative practices – especially writing and poetry, to challenge these hierarchies.
 Collective singing is incredibly powerful too, and I’ve started to experiment with music facilitation – watch this space!